Department of Accountancy & Taxation

 5. Goal Statement

 Applicants can upload their goal statement via the application portal.
-This item cannot be uploaded prior to submission of an application.

 6. Letters of Recommendation

 Two letters of recommendation should be completed by professors, employers, or professionals having direct knowledge of the applicant.
 Applicants will be required to enter an email address for their recommenders which will allow an online form to automatically be sent to the recommender.

 Applicants may track the status of recommendation letters via the "Manage your recommenders" section of the application portal.
 For more information, see FAQ.

 An applicant is considered international if they are not a U.S. Citizen or Permanent Resident.
 Additional transcript, proof of English language proficiency and visa requirements may need to be met.
 See the links below for more information about the additional documents that may be required for international applicants.
 Please follow the links below for more information.